 YouGov expects its employees to exercise high professional, ethical and moral standards at all times whilst representing the Group.
 These expectations are enshrined in our Global Code of Conduct & Ethics (“the Code”).
 The Code forms the basis of our mandatory training curriculum for all employees, embedding a shared understanding of what ethical and responsible behaviour looks like at YouGov.

 The Group maintains an awareness of human rights issues and observance of pertinent law and we reflect this in our suite of policies and procedures.
-These include our Group Anti-Bribery Policy and Group Whistleblowing Policy.
+These include our Group Human Rights Policy and Group Anti-Bribery Policy.

 Our statement on Modern Slavery in our supply chain is available here.